Matthew Waterhouse: Writings

 In August 2006, Waterhouse's debut novel, Fates, Flowers: A Comedy of New York (ThisPress) was published.
 The book was republished in June 2010 by Hirst Books, along with two other books released later that year – Vanitas: A Comedy of New York and the best-selling memoir Blue Box Boy.
 A third, entitled Precious Liars, was released in 2013.
 Waterhouse has described the novels as "metaphysical camp".
 All four books were republished by What Noise Productions and a short story collection called Sugar was published by them in September 2016.
 Waterhouse has recorded audiobook versions of all his books.

-He also wrote a Dark Shadows audio story Old Acquaintance which was performed by David Selby (Quentin).
+Waterhouse wrote a Dark Shadows audio story Old Acquaintance which was performed by David Selby (Quentin).
+He has also written two Doctor Who Audio Novels, Watchers and Prisoners of London.

 Personal life

-Between 1998 and 2016 Waterhouse lived in Connecticut in the United States, though he regularly visited the UK.
-He has since returned to live full-time in the UK with his American husband.
+Waterhouse is gay.
+He lived in Greenwich, Connecticut in the United States from 1998 until 2016, although he regularly visited the UK.
+He has since returned to live full-time in the UK and resides in Haywards Heath, West Sussex with his American husband.